CG-Demo-Org/.github/profile/README.md

-<h1>You are not allowed to create repository inside this organizatio. </h1>
+<h1>You are not allowed to create repository inside this organization. </h1>

 ```sh
 if anyone create repository inside, it will be deleted by Group IT without any intimation